jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 ## Linux

-`palm-sync` should work on most modern Linux distributions.
+`palm-sync` should work on any modern Linux distribution.

 - **Node.js**: Node.js 18.x or higher, installed via package manager or a tool like nvm.
 - **Browser**: Tested in Google Chrome.
 Will likely work in other Chromium-based browsers as long as WebUSB and / or Web Serial APIs are available.